 In Abaqus/Standard you suggest the size of the first increment, and Abaqus/Standard automatically chooses the size of the subsequent increments.
 In Abaqus/Explicit the default time incrementation is fully automatic and does not require user intervention (however, you can change it).
 Because the explicit method is conditionally stable, there is a stability limit for the time increment.
 It mainly depends on the length of the smallest element.

-When you know what an increment is, you can assume that a solution step (we use the term often when talking about numerical algorithms) is almost the same as that of an increment in Abaqus.
+When you know what Abaqus increment are, you can assume that a solution step (we use the term often when talking about numerical algorithms) is almost the same as that of an increment in Abaqus.
 To clarify with an example, if we apply a load in 1000 solution steps for a time period of 5 s, then the time step size or increment is 0.005 s.

-At the end of each increment, the structure is in (approximate) equilibrium, and results are available for writing to the output database or results in files.
-The increments at which you select results to be written to the output database file are called “frames”.
-The max no. of frames in an analysis can be no. of increments, but due to saving storage memory, you can request fewer frames:
+At the end of each Abaqus increment, the structure is in (approximate) equilibrium, and results are available for writing to the output database or results in files.
+The Abaqus increment at which you select results to be written to the output database file are called “frames”.
+The max no. of Abaqus frames in an analysis can be no. of increments, but due to saving storage memory, you can request fewer frames:

 As you would have observed so far, we keep moving deeper after every definition.
-I mean, “Step” is the general and logical categorization of the problem at hand.
+I mean, Step in Abaqus is the general and logical categorization of the problem at hand.
 “Increment” in one step deeper and is a subset of a “Step”.
 All of these terms are applicable both in explicit and implicit methods.

 Then comes “Iteration” where we go further into a “Step”.
 This term is meaningful just when we are using an implicit solver (Abaqus/standard).